by Rich Robinson | May 16 2017

-On the evidence of two witnesses or of three witnesses the one who is to die shall be put to death; a person shall not be put to death on the evidence of one witness.
-(Deuteronomy 17:6, cf. Deuteronomy 19:15)
+On the evidence of two or three witnesses, the one who is to die shall be put to death; a person shall not be put to death on the evidence of one witness.
+(Deuteronomy 17:6, Deuteronomy 19:15)

-The prophets were the watchdogs of Israel’s conscience.
-While the Torah instructed in what to do, people often fell short, or worse.
-So the prophets reminded Israel of the Torah, called them to repentance, and in addition told of what would happen to the nation in the future—judgment for sin, but hope for the future if the people returned to God.
-Remind, repent, return—this is one of the rhythms we find in the prophets.
+While the Torah instructed the people what to do, their obedience to the Law continually fell short.
+So, the prophets reminded Israel of the Torah and called them to repentance.
+They provided visions of what would happen to the nation in the future—judgment for sin but hope for the future if the people returned to God.

-In the next example, Jesus is confronted by some who wonder why he was not as stringent as they were when it came to whom to eat with.
-Jesus’ response in Matthew 9:13">Matthew 9:13 is taken from the prophet Hosea, and he applies it to his own attitudes and behavior.
-“Go and learn” was common rabbinic parlance for studying the Scripture; here Jesus sends his listeners to the prophet Hosea.
-Later, in Matthew 12:7">Matthew 12:7, he cites the same passage in connection with criticism that his disciples were plucking grain on the Sabbath.
+When Yeshua was confronted by some who wondered why he eats with the lowly and despised of society, his response in Matthew 9:13 was taken from the prophet Hosea, and he applied it to himself.
+“Go and learn” was common rabbinic parlance for studying the Scripture, and Jesus used it here to send his listeners to the prophet Hosea.
+Later, in Matthew 12:7, he cited the same passage in connection with criticism that his disciples were plucking grain on the Sabbath.

 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law.
-And a person’s enemies will be those of his own household.
-(Matthew 10:35–36), cf. Luke 12:52, 53)
+And a person’s enemies will be those of his own household (Matthew 10:35–36).

-John the Baptist (or Baptizer) was the forerunner of Jesus.
-Here Jesus quotes from the prophet Malachi to indicate that John was also a messenger who prepared the way for the Lord.
-There is an undertone here that Jesus is more than meets the eye, for if Malachi’s messenger prepared the way for God, and John was fulfilling that promise by preparing the way for Jesus, what does that say about Jesus?
-But it is here no more than an undertone; the focus is on exactly who John is, given the fact that crowds came out to hear him preach.
+John the Baptist was the forerunner of Jesus.
+Yeshua quoted from the prophet Malachi to indicate that John was a messenger who prepared the way for the Lord.
+There is an undertone that Yeshua is more than meets the eye, for if Malachi’s messenger prepared the way for God, and John was fulfilling that promise by preparing the way for Jesus, what does that say about Jesus?
+But here it is no more than an undertone; the focus is on exactly who John is, given the fact that crowds came out to hear him preach:

 “Behold, I send my messenger, and he will prepare the way before me.
 And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the Lord of hosts.
 (Malachi 3:1)

-Jesus frequently taught in parables, that is, stories with a point.
-The point, while often unstated, would be understood by the disciples of a rabbi.
-Here, Jesus quotes Isaiah, who was told by God that the people would hear Isaiah’s words but fail to understand their spiritual import.
-Jesus applies that to the people of his day.
-Many of them will also hear the words of Jesus but not really grasp their import, which was designed to lead them to repentance and faith.
+The point of parables, while often unstated, is understood by the disciples of a rabbi.
+Yeshua quoted Isaiah (Isaiah 6:9–10), who was told by God that the people would hear Isaiah’s words but fail to understand their spiritual import.
+Yeshua applied that same message to the people of his day.
+Many of them heard the words of Jesus but did not grasp their import, which was designed to lead them to repentance:

 “You will indeed hear but never understand, and you will indeed see but never perceive.”
 For this people’s heart has grown dull, and with their ears they can barely hear, and their eyes they have closed, lest they should see with their eyes and hear with their ears and understand with their heart and turn, and I would heal them.”
-(Matthew 13:14–15, cf. Mark 4:11–13, Luke 8:10)
+(Matthew 13:14–15, Mark 4:11–13, Luke 8:10)

-It’s important to note that Jesus was not against any and all traditions.
-For example, when he observed Passover, he did so by following many traditions that had developed since the days of Moses (the drinking of cups at the Last Supper, etc.).
-Jesus loved his people, but took issue with certain traditions that may originally have been well-intentioned, but ended up violating the very Torah they were meant to uphold.
+Yeshua was not against traditions.
+When he observed Passover, he did so by following many traditions that had developed since the days of Moses.
+Yeshua loved his people and traditions, but took issue with certain traditions that may originally have been well-intentioned, but ended up violating the very Torah they were meant to uphold:

 “You hypocrites!
 Well did Isaiah prophesy of you, when he said: ‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.’”
-(Matthew 15:7–9, cf. Mark 7:6–7)
+(Matthew 15:7–9, Mark 7:6–7)